 Included in

 public Scoring

-Question posting Notes Range Criteria
+Question posting Notes Range Criteria Scoring

-described below.
+described below. carry out this function.

+0 - fails requirements

-Measures to promote Whois accuracy
+Measures to promote Whois accuracy Does not meet all the requirements to

-(can be undertaken by the registry directly
+(can be undertaken by the registry directly score 1.

 or by registrars via requirements in the

 Registry-Registrar Agreement (RRA))

 may include, but are not limited to:

 Authentication of registrant

 information as complete and

 accurate at time of registration.

-Measures to accomplish this
+Measures to accomplish this could include performing

-could include performing background checks, verifying all
+background checks, verifying all

 contact information of principals

 mentioned in registration data,

 reviewing proof of establishment

 documentation, and other

 means.

 Regular monitoring of

-registration data for accuracy and completeness, employing
+registration data for accuracy

+and completeness, employing

 authentication methods, and

 establishing policies and

 procedures to address domain

 names with inaccurate or

 incomplete Whois data; and

-If relying on registrars to enforce
+o If relying on registrars to enforce

-measures, establishing policies and procedures to ensure
+measures, establishing policies

+and procedures to ensure
-compliance, which may include

-audits, financial incentives,
+compliance, which may include audits, financial incentives,

 penalties, or other means.
 Note

 that the requirements of the RAA

 will continue to apply to all

 ICANN-accredited registrars.

-A description of policies and procedures that define malicious or abusive behavior,
+A description of policies and procedures

+that define malicious or abusive behavior,

 capture metrics, and establish Service

 Level Requirements for resolution,

 including service levels for responding to

 law enforcement requests.
 This may

 include rapid takedown or suspension

 systems and sharing information

-regarding malicious or abusive behavior with industry partners;
+regarding malicious or abusive behavior

+with industry partners;

 Adequate controls to ensure proper

 access to domain functions (can be

 undertaken by the registry directly or by